PotLock/curatedotfun-plugins/docs/docs/plugins/distributors/notion.md

       "plugin": "@curatedotfun/notion",
       "config": {
         "token": "your_integration_token",
-        "databaseId": "your_database_id"
+        "databaseId": "your_database_id",
+        "fields": {
+          "title": "title",
+          "url": "url",
+          "tags": "multi_select",
+          "published": "date"
         }
       }
+    }
   ]
 }
 ```

-The Notion plugin will automatically format each property based on its value type:
+By default, the Notion plugin will automatically format each property based on its value type:

 - **Strings** → Rich Text
 - **Dates** (or date strings) → Date